listman-io/docs/README.md

 If you are a new user of Listman.io you could skip this section and circle back to it later after testing Listman.io app by using a Free Plan.

-Once ready to run archiving procedure on a full scale without 50 records per run limitation you can subscribe to an Enterprise plan:
+If you want to run archiving procedure on a full scale **without 100 records per month** limitation you have to subscribe to an Enterprise plan:
 1. Go to [www.listman.io](https://www.listman.io)
 2. Sign In with your Microsoft Account email.
 After Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard).
 Note your Microsoft Account email.
 You'll need it on the configuration step.
 3. Go to Billing details section and add details of your credit or debit card.